Check out Mike Tyson in Training: The Secrets Behind His Ferocious Boxing Moves!

 Mike Tyson in Training – Power, Precision, and Mental Ferocity

-Mike Tyson in training was fueled by discipline, intensity, and purpose.
-Under the legendary Cus D'Amato, his routine centered on the peek-a-boo boxing style.
+Mike Tyson in training was fuelled by discipline, intensity, and purpose.
+Under the legendary Cus D'Amato, his routine centred on the peek-a-boo boxing style.
 This emphasized head movement, explosive counter-punching, and close-range power.

 Tyson's daily routine included 5 a.m. runs, bag work, sparring, and countless repetitions to develop speed, accuracy, and endurance.
 What truly set Tyson apart was his mental toughness.
 D'Amato equipped him with a warrior mindset.
 Each session aimed to push limits and cultivate a killer instinct.